 The process of calculating aggregated values for the individual data points in a time bucket is called quantization.
-The quantization process is described in detail on Metric Quantization.
+The quantization process is described in detail on Metrics Quantization.

 Sumo supports the Graphite, Carbon 2.0, and Prometheus metric formats.
-For more information, see Metric Formats.
+For more information, see Metrics Formats.

 Currently available metric sources are:

 HTTP Logs and Metrics source.
 You can use an HTTP source on hosted collector to collect Graphite, Carbon 2.0, and Prometheus metrics from environments where it is impractical to deploy an installed collector.

 Host Metrics source.
 You can use a host metrics source on an installed collector to collect CPU, memory, TCP, networking, and disk metrics on Linux and Windows machines.

 Amazon CloudWatch Source for Metrics.
 You can use a CloudWatch source on a hosted collector to collect metrics for a variety of AWS resources.

 AWS Kinesis Firehose for Metrics Source.
 You can use the AWS Kinesis Firehose for Metrics source to ingest CloudWatch metrics from Amazon Kinesis Data Firehose.